This post is sponsored by Piccolina

 Books On Women Leaders Around the World

 We learned about Malala for a family book club a couple years ago and it was meaningful and special.
 I love that she’s relatable but still inspirational – exactly the kind of woman I hope my kids learn about and from.
-This gorgeous nonfiction book is perfect to encourage other young leaders.
+This gorgeous nonfiction book about a woman leader is perfect to encourage other young leaders.

 RBG was a force of nature.
 We ordered my daughter’s shirt just before she passed away, and it’s so special to remember her and all the incredible work she did every time my daughter wears it.
 This picture book is a staple read in our home, and is great for younger as well as older kiddos to learn about her life and legacy.